swiftly-solution/documentation/docgen/output/events/gameevents/onplayeravengedteammate.md

 ---

 # OnPlayerAvengedTeammate
-This event is triggered when player_avenged_teammate is triggered
+This event is triggered when player_avenged_teammate is triggered.
 ::: tabs
 @tab Lua
 ```lua